wallarm/product-documentation/docs/latest/user-guides/rules/request-processing.md

 # Parsing Requests

+When analyzing requests, Wallarm filtering node uses a comprehensive set of parsers.
+After identifying the request parts, parsers are sequentially applied to each of them to provide request meta parameters further used for attack detection.
+Available parsers, logic of their usage and possible configurations for this logic are described in this article.

-For an effective request analysis, Wallarm follows the principles:
+For an effective parsing, Wallarm follows the principles:

 * Work with the same data as the protected application.
 For example:

     If an application provides a JSON API, then the processed parameters will be also encoded in JSON format.
 To get parameter values, Wallarm uses JSON parser.
 There are also more complex cases where the data is encoded several times — for example, JSON to Base64 to JSON.
 Such cases require decoding with several parsers.

 * Consider the context of data processing.
 For example: